lutgaru/gr-bchcoder/readme.md

 **BCH encoder and decoder blocks for gnuradio**

+Author: lutgaru

 is a BCH encoder and decoder blocks for gnuradio, it is based in part on the project http://www.rajivchakravorty.com/source-code/uncertainty/multimedia-sim/html/index.html

-and the File: bch3.c from book

-- Title:   Encoder/decoder for binary BCH codes in C (Version 3.1)
-- Author:  Robert Morelos-Zaragoza (robert@spectra.eng.hawaii.edu)
+and the File: bch3.c from book  Encoder/decoder for binary BCH codes in C (Version 3.1) from Author:  Robert Morelos-Zaragoza (robert@spectra.eng.hawaii.edu) August 1994
-- Date:    August 1994